tbttin/notes/makes/gnu-make.md

 ### Splitting Long Lines

-- Makefiles use a "line-based" syntax in which the newline character is special and marks the end of a statement.
+- Makefiles use a *line-based* syntax in which the newline character is special and marks the end of a statement.

   GNU `make` has no limit on the length of a statement line, up to the amount